On one hand, the “I’m thankful for…” blog posts this week are predictable and cliché. I didn’t plan on writing one.

 It’s something that is on Marcus Sheridan’s site and I’m sure many others.
 It’s not free, but it’s worth it!

 32. Flare: I couldn’t even tell you how many times someone has asked me what my social sharing plugin is.
 It’s Flare!

 I do a little manual coding to remove the Flare branding.
 I also am trying to replace the “Like” button with a “Share.”
 But overall, it looks amazing and I know that it gets the reader’s attention!

 33. Tweet Old Post: This is another tool I’ve used for quite some time now.
 It’s a big part of my Twitter strategy.
-The plugin does just what you’d think it does: It automatically tweets out old blog posts at a frequency you determine.
+The plugin does just what you’d think it does: It automatically tweets out old blog posts at a Calculated as (Impressions/Reach), Frequency is a Facebook ads metric that measures the average number of times users have seen your ad. you determine.
 Since I have so many posts published through this site, it’s a good way to drive traffic to older posts I’ve written.

 34. Disqus: The comment plugin is a controversial topic.
 Some people love Disqus and some people hate it.
 I love it.
 I’ve used it for two years now, and I don’t plan on changing any time soon!

 35. Google Analytics: I won’t claim to be a Google Analytics expert, but I’m learning.
 And now that e-commerce is occurring on my website, it’s imperative that I figure it out.

 If nothing else, I always have a tab open with realtime Google Analytics open.
 It’s addictive!

 36. PayPal: I could’ve left this off, but I’ve received and made so many payments during the past year via PayPal that it needs to be on this list.
 Even now that I have credit card options on my site, some people still prefer PayPal.